jmcs/ecological/README.rst

 Autoloading
 =============
-It is possible to defer/disable autoloading (setting) of variable values by specifyfing ``autoload`` option on class definition.
+It is possible to defer/disable autoloading (setting) of variable values by specifying the ``autoload`` option on class definition.

 On class creation (default)
 ---------------------------